bitovi/academy/src/technology-consulting/7-setting-expectations.md

 Understanding and identifying unreasonable expectations is the first step in managing client demands.

-- **Defining unreasonable expectations:** Unreasonable expectations often stem from clients demanding more work than is feasible within a given timeframe, insufficient resources, or technological limitations.
+- **Defining unreasonable expectations:** Unreasonable expectations often stem from insufficient resources, technological limitations, or clients demanding more work than is feasible within a given timeframe.
 For example, a client may request a complete overhaul of their system within a month, which would typically require several months of dedicated effort.
-- **Recognizing the signs:** Compare the client’s requests with industry standards, past project experiences, and your current team’s capabilities.
-If a request significantly exceeds these benchmarks, it likely falls into the unreasonable category.
+- **Recognizing the signs:** Compare the client’s requests with past project experiences and your current team’s capabilities.
+If a request significantly exceeds these, it likely falls into the unreasonable category.
 For instance, expecting a feature-rich application from a two-person team in a few weeks when it usually takes a larger team several months is a clear sign.

 Tips and techniques:

 - **Create a checklist:** Develop a checklist of factors that typically indicate unrealistic expectations, such as tight deadlines, budget constraints, and resource limitations.
-- **Scenario analysis:** Run "what-if" scenarios to see the impact of client demands on project timelines and resources.
+- **Scenario analysis:** Run “what-if” scenarios to see the impact of client demands on project timelines and resources.

 Questions to reflect:

-- Reflect on a recent project.
-Can you identify a client request that seemed unreasonable?
-What made it unrealistic, and how did you handle it?
 - How do you differentiate between a challenging request and an unreasonable one?
 What criteria do you use?

 ### Effective communication techniques